 As expected, Kong’s battles are lopsided victories whenever tranquilizers aren’t involved.
 It still makes for great reading though, as Murray has a knack for painting vivid pictures with his words.
 Kong (driven by an insatiable hunger that man cannot comprehend) searches for nourishment and sustenance in the foreign (to him) lands of eastern Africa, carving his way through anything that the jungle can throw at him, seemingly unstoppable as he wreaks havoc.

-As for the big confrontation between Kong and Tarzan, Murray takes his time getting there (and the confrontation isn’t overly long,) and yet it’s still every bit the climactic showdown one would expect.
+As for the big confrontation between Kong and Tarzan, Murray takes his time getting there (and the confrontation isn’t overly long.)
+It’s still every bit the climactic showdown one would expect.
 Is it far-fetched?
 Sure.
 Is it so far-fetched as to be considered outlandish?
 Not at all.
 Is it fun?
 Sure.
 Is it too much fun?
 There’s no such thing, especially when King Kong and Tarzan are in the mix.
+This is pulp in the grandest of traditions.

 Unlike Kong’s ascent of the Empire State Building which happens off-page, KING KONG VS TARZAN is worth the climb.